dlsolution/dlsolution.github.io/_pages/about.md

 permalink: /about/
 ---

-Hi, I'm Linh 👋🏾
+# Hi, I'm Linh 👋

-I'm a Software Engineer based in Viet Nam, currently I'm a full-time independent iOS Developer.
+I'm a passionate Software Engineer living in Vietnam, currently I’m a full-time independent iOS Developer.

-Before I worked at [Asian Tech Co., Ltd.](https://asiantech.vn/) after graduating from [Danang University of Science and Technology](https://vi.wikipedia.org/wiki/Trường_Đại_học_Bách_khoa,_Đại_học_Đà_Nẵng).
+I graduated from [Danang University of Science and Technology](https://vi.wikipedia.org/wiki/Trường_Đại_học_Bách_khoa,_Đại_học_Đà_Nẵng) and started working at [Asian Tech Co., Ltd.](https://asiantech.vn/) in 2016.

 I have more 4 years experience in iOS application development covering multiple technologies, working on software design, coding, testing and maintenance.

 I always learn and research new technologies, love to explore.
 I can adapt quickly a new technology.

-Technical Skills:
+### Technical Skills:

 - Proficient with Swift, XCode and Cocoa Touch.
 - Proficient with iOS frameworks, networking, data store and UI patterns.